 Vienna in a Day Itinerary

-Of course you’re going to want to visit the Tiergarten.
+Of course you’re going to want to visit the Schonbrunn Palace’s Tiergarten in the afternoon.
 It is the oldest zoo in the world, so you’re going to want to visit just to check that one of your bucket list.
 Not only that, but it’s actually located on the grounds of Schonbrunn Palace.
 There are an impressive number of animals located inside, but I’ll let us stick to…

 Approximately top 5: tiergarten animals